cseagle/article/sk3wldbg.md

 ## Debugger Plugins

 Most people are familiar on some level with IDA plugins.
-What people may not be as familiar with is the fact that are roughly four broad categories of plugin types (FIX, PROC, DBG, and "normal").
+What people may not be as familiar with is the fact that there are roughly four broad categories of plugin types (FIX, PROC, DBG, and "normal").
 Those interested in the finer points should refer to loader.hpp from the IDA SDK for more information about the distinction between each type.
 Across the IDA plugin ecosystem "normal" plugins are by far the most common among those that are publicly availble.